jorgebucaran/hyperapp/README.md

 </html>
 ```

-Let's start from the bottom and work our way up the HTML tree.
-First, we create an empty `<div>` in the document body.
-We want to take over that node and replace it with our view.
+We want to take over the empty `<div>` in the document body and replace it with our view.
 Maybe your program is within a broader application, in a sidebar widget and surrounded by other elements.
 That's fine too.
 Hyperapp gives you absolute control over where the root element of your application is rendered in the DOM.

 The application starts by dispatching the `init` action to initialize the state.
 Our code does not explicitly maintain any state.
 Instead, we define actions to transform it and a view to visualize it.
 The view returns a representation of the DOM known as a virtual DOM, and Hyperapp updates the actual DOM to match it.